The Benefits of Having an Excellent Credit Score

 When you build an excellent credit history by using your credit card responsibly and paying your bills on time each month, it could open up an opportunity to get a credit card that provides an excellent cashback rewards program.

-Consumers can typically find credit cards that offer at least 1% cash back on various purchases, but look further, and you can find cards like Discover it that pays 5% cash back in rotating categories each quarter such as restaurants, wholesale clubs, gas stations and online retailers up to the quarterly maximum each time you activate.
+Consumers can typically find credit cards that offer at least 1% cash back on various purchases, but look further, and you can find cards like Discover it that pays 5% cash back at different places each quarter like gas stations, grocery stores, restaurants, Amazon.com, or wholesale clubs up to the quarterly maximum each time you activate.

 Some cards offer cash bonuses just for signing up, some offer cash rewards that never expire and some double up on airline mileage.
 Typically, the best rewards are the ones that most benefit your lifestyle.
 If you travel frequently, the amount of miles you accrue may be the most important factor.
 If you’re looking to save money, and drive the best deals, the cash back feature may be the most important.